 Blurb:

 Thirteen-year-old Parker Chance has endured years of ridicule at the hands of his adoptive family on account of his frequent “hallucinations”—until he finally decides to run away.
 His escape through the forest doesn’t quite go as planned when Parker’s life is saved by a stranger who claims to have the power to control electricity.
 The man uses this power to zap Parker into a tiny village buried in the mountains of Northern California.
+The village of Stonyford Hollow is home to a species of humans who have evolved superhuman traits.
+Pieces of Parker’s trouble past begin to click into place when he discovers he is one of them.

 Parker begins attending Knobhouse Academy where he learns he is one of five Specters in the universe with the power to travel by portal.
 As usual, Parker flouts the rules with a little harmless portal-hopping, but it all goes awry when he discovers someone wants to use his power to break a notorious scientist out of prison—the same crackpot responsible for his birth mother’s disappearance.
 Though Parker has been warned to put the mysterious circumstances of his mother’s disappearance behind him, he and his new friends are too curious for their own good.